RDFLib/prez/README.md

 Application code uses standard Python logging.
 Structured observations are supplied as flat, typed `extra` attributes, so numbers, booleans, and null values remain those types in JSON output.
 Messages are not parsed for `key=value` fields.
 Duration and size attribute names include explicit units such as `duration_ms` and `response_size_bytes`.

+Every HTTP request receives an opaque Prez correlation ID.
+It is returned in `X-Request-ID` and added to application logs as `prez.request.id`.
+A caller may also send a safe, printable `X-Request-ID` of up to 128 characters; Prez records that separately as `prez.client_request.id` and echoes it in `X-Client-Request-ID`.
+Invalid or repeated client IDs are ignored.
+These values are correlation IDs, not W3C trace IDs, and Prez does not forward them to downstream services.

 This output is temporary application logging designed to ease a future OpenTelemetry migration; it is not OpenTelemetry telemetry.
-Prez does not configure an OpenTelemetry SDK, tracing, metrics, correlation, or exporters.
+Prez does not yet configure an OpenTelemetry SDK, spans, metrics, exporters, or W3C Trace Context propagation.
+A future implementation will instrument FastAPI and HTTPX so an incoming `traceparent` continues a distributed trace and OTEL supplies native `trace_id` and `span_id` log fields.
+The Prez and client correlation IDs will remain separate attributes rather than being converted into trace IDs.
 The console and JSON schemas have no compatibility guarantee.
-A future telemetry implementation can replace the centralized stdout handler without changing ordinary application logging calls, and the temporary duration observations can then migrate to spans and metrics.

 #### Prez Metadata